abajwa-hw/ambari-workshops/blueprints-demo-security.md

 ```
 - Download, edit and deploy cluster with name securedCluster for either 4 node or 1 node (depending on your setup)
-  - You need to edit the json file and replace fqdn with those of your own cluster
+  - You need to edit the json file and replace fqdn with those of your own cluster.
+Also you can edit the default password
 ```
 #for 4 node
 wget https://raw.githubusercontent.com/abajwa-hw/ambari-workshops/master/blueprints/cluster-4node.json